andrewmanq/cs344/project/readme.md

 ## vision

-I made an AI that designs buildings using a pseudo-random number generation, state machines, and GOFAI implementations.
+I made an AI that designs buildings with pseudo-random number generation, state machines, and GOFAI implementations.
 Each layer of complexity makes the algorithm more varied and convincing.
 Created with the Unity API and engine tools.

 ## links